-Parameter Options Default Description ISP (Internet Service Provider)) Account Phone Number 99# The telephone number of the ISP provider.
+Parameter Options Default Description ISP Account Phone Number 99# The telephone number of the ISP provider.
 The default number provides a connection to the GPRS network for your EM720 GSM/GPRS modem.
-Login Name Login name for logging onto the Internet.
-Leave it blank.
-Login Password Login password for logging onto the Internet.
-Leave it blank.
+Login Name Login name for logging onto the Internet (if required).
+Login Password Login password for logging onto the Internet (if required).
+GPRS Access Point Name (APN) internet The mobile network APN name (consult with your network operator)

-Do not change the default GSM/GPRS modem.
-Consult with your GPRS network provider if your GPRS network's subnet mask needs to be extended.
+Do not change the default modem connection options.
+Consult with your GPRS network operator if the network subnet mask needs to be extended.